 - Search engine optimisation - this is extremely important in order to gain website traffic, but is definitely not dependent solely on keywords and search terms as was the case in years gone by.
 Instead, this will be an important consideration throughout your entire website as much of the content, multimedia, and layout will assist with this.

-- Responsive design – another critical aspect you need to consider when designing a new website and your designer should be able to advise you about this, particularly with over 51% of browsers now choosing their smartphone over their computer.
+- Responsive design - another critical aspect you need to consider when designing a new website and your designer should be able to advise you about this, particularly with over 50% of shoppers now choose to shop with their smartphone rather than their computer.
 The theme your website is built-on NEEDS to have this capability or I would strongly recommend NOT using it.

 However, the one thing your website designer DOESN'T know all about is YOUR ideal customer, particularly if you work in a highly-specialised field such as psychic work or holistic healing.
 You're the expert, so you need to plan for your customers.
 Your designer can give you suggestions and advise on what others are doing, but ultimately, you are the one who will know what your customers are looking for before they make a booking - and therefore you need to plan your website accordingly.
 Are you leaving these key decisions about how your potential clients think, feel and therefore act to your designer, when in reality they are business decisions rather than a design decisions?